Emergency Medical Services Fellowship

 Partnered Advanced Life Support fire department ambulance service

-Urban and suburban service area, covering 700,000 people
+Urban and suburban service area, covering over 700,000 people

 Level I Adult and Pediatric Trauma Center